How to calculate your 2017 FIF income

 As a result of these IRD rules, investors who have certain types of overseas investments may have FIF income.
-And while the IRD has an online tool that lets you check if you are required to do anything under the FIF rules, if you determine that you do, the actual calculations can get quite tricky.
-That's where Sharesight comes in.
-As an NZ Expert or Pro plan user, you can run your own FIF income reports in just a few clicks.
-This allows you to:
+And while the IRD has an online tool that lets you check if you are required to do anything under the FIF rules, if you determine that you do, the actual calculations can get quite complicated.

-Sharesight automatically excludes any holdings within your portfolio which were included in the Australian share exemption list 2016 IR871.
+To simplify this process, Sharesight automatically excludes any holdings within your portfolio which were included in the Australian share exemption list 2016 IR871:

 This determines whether you exceed the FIF threshold ($50,000 for individuals).
 Based on the example above, the answer is “yes” because the peak balance is $71,782.66.

-If you determine that you exceed the FIF threshold, clicking the “Calculate” button will automatically calculate your FIF income under both the Fair Dividend Rate method and Comparative Value Method (generally you are permitted to use either methodology, but check with your accountant if you are unsure as there are some exceptions).
+If you determine that you exceed the FIF threshold, clicking the “Calculate” button will automatically calculate your FIF income under both the Fair Dividend Rate Method and Comparative Value Method (generally you are permitted to use either methodology, but check with your accountant if you are unsure as there are some exceptions):

-Why spend the time struggling with maths equations and complicated tax rules when Sharesight can calculate your FIF income for you, in just a few clicks?
+Why struggle with maths equations and complicated tax rules when Sharesight can calculate your FIF income for you, in just a few clicks?
 Our Expert and Pro plan clients agree:

 I used the FIF reports for the first time and it greatly assisted the preparation of 2013/14 years tax returns.
 Sent copies of report to IRD with the returns and it was no problem.
 Well done Sharesight and well worth upgrading to include this reporting facility.